 Lead: Street Democracy

-Remove the barriers that criminalize and exacerbate poverty by using misdemeanor sentencing as an opportunity to propel folks forward toward a better financial future.
+Turn misdemeanor sentencing into an opportunity to propel people toward a better financial future.

 Lead: Doing Development Differently in Metro Detroit (D4)